 Doing the laundry can be an expensive daily task with a high carbon footprint in both residential and commercial spheres.
 No matter if you’re running a household or a hotel, the appliances used for the job along with numerous cleaning products that are detrimental to the environment can ramp up the utility bill and negatively impact the environment simultaneously.
 The time has come to optimize your laundry cleaning processes by introducing eco-friendly solutions that will allow you to make long-term financial savings and contribute to the preservation of the environment.
-Here are the essential steps you can take to make your laundry day greener than before.
+Here are the essential steps to going green on your laundry day

 Use green laundry products

 Firstly, consider eliminating laundry detergents that contain harmful chemicals.
 Many popular products contain chemicals that can negatively affect the aquatic eco-system while being detrimental to your well-being, and your clothes at the same time.

 That’s why you want to look for products that are made out of natural ingredients and don’t contain any toxic chemicals that harmful to your health.
 Take a look a the toxic chemicals that are in many laundry detergent and make sure you are using green laundry products..
 You can also use soap nuts that dissolve when they come in contact with water, and instead of harmful fabric softeners, you can simply add a cup of white vinegar during the rinse cycle.
 Alternatively, you can also make your own, natural detergents and cleaning products.

 Hand-washing is often not a feasible solution in a busy household, let alone in a hotel; yet it is still a good idea to hand-wash items whenever you can to conserve water and other resources.
 This way you can also maintain the quality and structure of soft fabrics, and speed up the cleaning cycle if a quick changing of the aroma in the fabric was all that was needed.

 Use only eco-friendly appliances